Current Account Mortgages Explained

 What is a current account mortgage?

 It’s a type of offset mortgage that combines your current account and mortgage balance into one.
-The cash in your current account serves as an overpayment fund on your mortgage every month while still allowing you free access to it.
+The cash in your current account is an overpayment fund on your mortgage every month, allowing you free access.

 Typically, they suit high earners who earn significantly more each month than they spend or those who experience vast differences in monthly income and keep large sums of money in their current account for liquidity.

-Some providers will allow you to link credit card or loan balances to your mortgage as well.
+Some providers will also allow you to link credit card or loan balances to your mortgage.

 How do they work?

-As an example, if your mortgage balance is £200,000 and you have £5,000 in your current account, your balance would show as overdrawn by £195,000.
-But your mortgage interest would only be calculated on £195,000.
+For example, if your mortgage balance is £200,000 and you have £5,000 in your current account, your balance would show as overdrawn by £195,000.
+However, your mortgage interest would only be calculated at £195,000.
 As most current account balances go up and down throughout the month, interest is calculated daily.

-You still need to meet monthly contractual payments set out in your loan agreement but, as you are overpaying each month, the length of your loan and overall cost of borrowing is reduced.
+You still need to meet the monthly contractual payments set out in your loan agreement, but by overpaying each month, you reduce the length of your loan and the overall cost of borrowing.

-You can use our calculator below to see how this could work out for you, based on your own specific circumstances.
+You can use our offset mortgage calculator below to see how this could work out for you based on your specific circumstances.

 Current Account Mortgage Calculator